 But to get the season sweep of the Mystics, Dallas had to overcome a significant roadblock of its own in the form of Myisha Hines-Allen, who is enjoying a breakout year for the Mystics in her third WNBA season.
-Hines-Allen had 20 points, 13 rebounds, 6 assists, and 2 steals against the Wings on Sunday, yet that may not even have been her top performance against Dallas this season.
-On August 21, she had a career-high 35 points along with 12 rebounds, 3 assists, and 2 steals in another overtime battle.
+Hines-Allen had 20 points, 13 rebounds, six assists and two steals against the Wings on Sunday, yet that may not even have been her top performance against Dallas this season.
+On Aug.
+21, she had a career-high 35 points along with 12 rebounds, three assists and two steals in another overtime battle.

 Before Sunday’s game, Wings head coach Brian Agler referenced Hines-Allen’s stellar performance in the first game and how difficult it is to stop her all-around game.
 “She’s had some really good games against some teams, including us,” he said.
 “And she’s a different type of player to defend because she’s so versatile bringing the ball down the floor, she can play one-on-one in the tunnel, good rebounder, good offensive rebounder.
 She’s tough that way.”

 Hours later, Hines-Allen scored in a variety of ways for a Mystics team that was one last-second shot away from winning the game in regulation.
 She got putbacks off of offensive rebounds, drove smaller guards all the way from the perimeter to the rim, and even nailed a fadeaway off of one foot to force a Dallas timeout late in the first half.
 It was the eighth time this season, in just 18 games, that she surpassed her career high entering the 2020 season of 15 points.